Jonathan2251/lbt/source/lib.rst

   # the NEWLIB_HW_FP variable will always be false.
   #MATHDIR = mathfp

-As above Makefile, newlib uses libm/math.
+As shown in the Makefile above, Newlib uses the `libm/math` directory.

-The dependences for builtin functions of compiler-rt on libm as :numref:`compiler-rrt-dep`.
+The dependencies for the builtin functions of compiler-rt on `libm` are shown in :numref:`compiler-rrt-dep`.

 .. _compiler-rrt-dep:
 .. graphviz:: ../Fig/lib/compiler-rt-dep.gv
   :caption: Dependences for builtin functions of compiler-rt on libm

-In this section, I get test cases for verification of SW Float Point from compiler-rt/test/builtins/Unit to compiler-rt-test/builtins/Unit/.
+In this section, I copied test cases for verification of software floating point (SW FP) from `compiler-rt/test/builtins/Unit` to `compiler-rt-test/builtins/Unit/`.

-Since lbt/exlbt/input/printf-stdarg.c does not support %lld (long long integeter, 64-bit) and test cases in compiler-rt/test/builtins/Unit needs it to verify the result of test cases for SW Float Point, I port sanitizer_printf.cpp and sanitizer_internal_defs.h of lbt/exlbt/input from sanitizer_printf.cpp and sanitizer_internal_defs.h of compiler-rt/lib/sanitizer_common.
+Since `lbt/exlbt/input/printf-stdarg.c` does not support `%lld` (long long integer, 64-bit), and the test cases in `compiler-rt/test/builtins/Unit` require this format to verify SW FP results, I ported `sanitizer_printf.cpp` and `sanitizer_internal_defs.h` to `lbt/exlbt/input/` from `compiler-rt/lib/sanitizer_common/`.

 .. table:: compiler-rt builtins dependences on newlib/libm (open source libc
            for bare metal)